odinuv/web/articles/html/index.md

 there are no variables, conditions, assignments, etc. This makes learning HTML much easier than learning a programming language (although it may look cryptic from the beginning).
-HTML language is designed to describe the structure of a text (or mostly text) document.
+The HTML language is designed to describe the structure of a text (or mostly text) document.
 The HTML language is not designed to describe how a text document will look, it only describes structural elements of the document, such as: